Skip to content

 RVRC Coastal and Mangrove Cleanups

-RVRC organises Coastal and Mangrove Cleanups in various locations in Singapore, such as Sungei Buloh Wetland Reserve and Tanah Merah Beach.
-The cleanup initiatives are organised in conjunction with Little Green Men Singapore.
-We also participate in the Annual Coastal Cleanup, which is organised in conjunction with The International Coastal Cleanup - an annual data-gathering exercise that is coordinated by the Ocean Conservancy globally, conducted in Singapore since 1992.
-The activity gives RVRC students a chance to witness first-hand the challenges and impact of marine debris.
-Our students also collect data on the different types and volume of marine debris that ends up on Singapore shores.
-The Coastal and Mangrove Cleanups also help to protect our dwindling mangrove areas and participants lean about the importance of mangroves as habitats and natural barriers and protectors of shorelines.
+RVRC organizes Coastal and Mangrove Cleanups at various locations in Singapore, such as Sungei Buloh Wetland Reserve and Tanah Merah Beach, in collaboration with external partners.
+This activity provides RVRC students with the opportunity to witness firsthand the challenges and impacts of marine debris.
+Students also collect data on the different types and volumes of marine debris that accumulate on Singapore's shores.
+The Coastal and Mangrove Cleanups contribute to the protection of dwindling mangrove areas, and participants learn about the importance of mangroves as habitats, natural barriers, and protectors of shorelines.

 RVRC Chestnut Park Reforestation Programme